tahsinrukaiya/eCom-Website/README.md

 1️⃣ Clone the Repository

-bash
+on git bash
 Copy code
 git clone https://github.com/tahsinrukaiya/eCom-website.git
 cd online-shop

 2️⃣ Install Dependencies
 Make sure you have Node.js installed on your system.
 Then, install the required packages:

-bash
-Copy code
 npm install

 3️⃣ Start the Development Server

 Run the following command to start the project locally:

-bash
-Copy code
 npm start
 The app will be live on http://localhost:3000.